NisreenFarhoud/Bash-Cheatsheet/README.md

 The `HOME` variable contains the path to the home directory of the current user. <br>
 The `PS1` variable is the default prompt to control appearances of the command prompt. <br>
 ##Connectors
-Connectors allow you to run multiple commands at once. <br>
+Connectors allow you to run multiple commands at once.

 When using the `&&` connector, the first command will always execute and the next command will only execute if the one before it succeeds.
 For example, the command `echo` will execute in the first example but not in the second.
 ```